All-About-Berlin/ursus/README.md

         'images/example.png': {...},
     }

-    # This variable comes from the "globals" section of your config.
+    # This variable comes from the "context_globals" section of your config.
 It's an
     # example.
 You can set your own.
     'twitter_profile_url': 'https://twitter.com/aboutberlin',
 }